Maple Leaves

 a footpath running beside an ancient oak.

-From its broad boughs scarlet and ruby flow
+From its broad boughs splashes of scarlet flow

 to the fresh sound of water burbling below.

-from the dying fires of a crimson sun!
+from the dying fires of the crimson sun.

-When twilight mutes the luster of things, it throws
+Twilight then mutes the luster of things, throws

-spills a trickle of silver in the vast, pure night.
+spills trickles of silver into vast, pure night,

 After Albert Lozeau (here is the French original).
 It is telling of schism that runs through things Canadian that there is no English language Wiki page for him.